kgeun/Country-Explorer/readme.md

 ## Points for improvement

-- More thorough separation of layers
+- More thorough separation of layers with active using of Hilt, or DI library
-- Application of Kotlin Flow to asynchronous communication
+- Application of Coroutine Flow to asynchronous communication
+- By connecting a network handler to Glide, the list is seen even in network disconnection situations
+- Applying Persistance to country detailed information so that it can be seen even when communication is cut off
 - (being written)